ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Experiments: UCI Tabular Benchmarks

 \subsection{Does Learning Help?
 ArrowFlow vs.\ kNN}

 A critical question is whether ArrowFlow's permutation-matrix filter updates improve classification beyond simple distance lookup.
-We compare ArrowFlow to \textbf{kNN with Manhattan distance} (= Spearman footrule) on the \emph{exact same encoded permutations}---same polynomial expansion, same projection, same 7-view ensemble with majority vote.
+We compare ArrowFlow to \textbf{kNN with Manhattan distance} (= Spearman footrule on the encoded permutations) on the \emph{exact same encoded permutations}---same polynomial expansion, the same per-view diverse projections, and the same 7-view majority vote, with kNN substituted for the sort-layer network in each view. kNN uses uniform weights and the neighborhood size $k$ is swept over $\{1,3,5,7\}$ with the best reported (so, like ArrowFlow, its $k$ is selected on test---the comparison between the two is therefore symmetric).
 This isolates the contribution of learned filters from the encoding pipeline.
+We note that kNN must store all training permutations, whereas ArrowFlow stores only its $N$ filters per layer, so the comparison also favors ArrowFlow on memory.

-ArrowFlow provides \textbf{2.5--12.5$\times$ error reduction} over kNN on 6/7 datasets, proving that filter updates learn meaningful ordinal representations.
+ArrowFlow provides \textbf{2.5--12.5$\times$ error reduction} over kNN on 6/7 datasets, strong evidence that filter updates contribute useful ordinal representations beyond the encoding (in this protocol; kNN's $k$ is selected on test, as is ArrowFlow's configuration, so the comparison is symmetric).
 The improvement is largest on high-dimensional data (Digits: 12.5$\times$, Wine: 11.1$\times$), where kNN suffers from the curse of dimensionality in permutation space.